Building Multi-Platform Docker Images Using Multiple Hosts

 --platform linux/arm64

-instance, defaulting it to using our local Docker setup for linux/arm64
+This will create our my-builder instance, defaulting it to using our local Docker setup for linux/arm64.

-If we wanted, we could provide a comma-separated list of platforms that the local Docker should be handling (e.g., --platform linux/arm64,darwin/arm64
+If we wanted, we could provide a comma-separated list of platforms that the local Docker should be handling (e.g., --platform linux/arm64,darwin/arm64).

-.
+(This doesn’t have to be arm64.
 I’m just using this as an example.)

 Step 2: Add your amd64 builder